The Shark SD120 is a medium-size CNC router made primarily for CNC woodworking by Next Wave CNC.

 If you are cutting materials like wood or plastics that produce dust, a dust shoe is a must-have accessory.

-Next Wave offers dust shoes for its CNC machines and costs you around $100.
+Next Wave offers dust shoes for its CNC machines, and it costs around $100.

 It is made from HDPE and can be bolted to the router mount.
 The nylon brush skirt is attached to its base using magnets.